Overwatch 2 Competitive Rank System & XIM Detection Update

 Your visible rank is a smoothed representation of your hidden matchmaking rating (MMR).
 This MMR adjusts every match based on your win or loss and the relative skill levels of players in your lobby.
 Your displayed rank only updates after every 5 wins or 15 losses, which is what the 'rank update' screen communicates.

 This dynamic explains why two players in the same visible rank can be on vastly different trajectories.
 A player with a higher hidden MMR is consistently matched against stronger opponents and will climb more rapidly once their next rank update occurs.
+The new Rank Distribution Indicator provides further transparency into where you stand within your tier.

 How a Single Match Affects Your Climb